javali93/javali93/README.md

 ### Hi, I'm Chetana 👋🏼👩🏻‍💻

 I’m a firm believer in learning new things to gain a broader perspective and finding efficient solutions to challenges.
-I have 5 years of experience as a software engineer.

 I’m currently working as a backend developer for California based startup - TrueLark - a next-generation AI-powered customer help-desk for local businesses via messaging and voice.